 | Recovery codes | One-time backup codes for sign-in when an authenticator device is unavailable. |

-| Organization-wide enforcement | An administrator can require MFA for every user in the organization, not just make it optional. |
+| Organization-wide enforcement | An administrator can require MFA for every user in the organization; anyone not yet enrolled is prompted to set it up before they can continue. |

 | Single sign-on accounts | For users who sign in through SSO, MFA is typically enforced by your identity provider.
 This policy covers accounts that sign in directly to Torgix. |